darkcom109/Machine-Learning/README.md

 - Project One, learn about pipelines, tokenisation, prompt batching and temperature
 - Project Two, learn about loading datasets, tokenising datasets, training a model and fine-tuning
 - Project Three, learn about linear and logistic regression models
+- Project Four, learn about decision trees and random forests

 ```